-The Greenroads Rating System is an easy way to measure and manage sustainability on transportation project for streets, highways, bridges, rails, trails and more!
+The Greenroads Rating System is basically an instruction manual for measuring and managing sustainability on infrastructure projects like streets, highways, bridges, rails, trails, and more!

-The Rating System is a collection of sustainability best practices, called "credits," that relate to transportation design and construction.
-Achieving these credits can earn points toward a total score for a transportation project.
+The Rating System is a set of sustainability best practices, called credits, that relate to transportation design and construction.
+Achieving these credits earns points toward a total score on transportation projects.
 The resulting score can be used as an indicator of sustainability performance for the project.

-Our Project Rating Program challenges teams to go above and beyond minimum environmental, social and economic practices by documenting performance and participating in an independent, third-party review.
-A Greenroads Rating on a Project can be used for sustainability tracking, internal information and performance management, public communications, and more.
+Our Project Rating Program challenges teams to go beyond the minimum environmental, social, and economic practices by documenting performance and participating in an independent, third-party review.
+A Greenroads Rating can be used for sustainability tracking, internal information and performance management, public communications, and more.

 There are 61 credits in the current version of the Greenroads Rating System.
 Each sustainable practice is assigned a point value according to its lifecycle impact on a transportation project.